 Conditions L5.6, L5.7 and M9 of EPL 20193 outline the methods to determine compliance with the noise limits within EPL 20193.
-Attended noise measurements for the 2022 licenced reporting period were undertaken at the closest nearby residential receiver locations in accordance with EPL 20193, Condition L5.6.
+Attended noise measurements for the 2024 licenced reporting period were undertaken at the closest nearby residential receiver locations in accordance with EPL 20193, Condition L5.6.
 During the attended measurements, it was not possible to directly measure the noise arising from operations at the Facility due to the influence from extraneous noise sources (i.e. existing industrial noise from other industrial areas unrelated to the Facility and traffic noise on Industrial Drive).
 In accordance with the EPA NSW Industrial Noise Policy (INP), an alternative method was employed to demonstrate the compliance noise levels.
 This compliance assessment was carried out using SoundPLAN noise modelling software.

 This method of noise compliance assessment is in accordance with Chapter 11 of the INP.
-In order to determine compliance of the facility's operational noise emissions with the required noise limits, 'reasonable' worst case operational scenarios were projected based on truck movement historical data (provided by Stolthaven) and noise levels based upon on-site attended noise measurements undertaken over the period of 28 to 29 November 2022 and previous site visits.
-Stolthaven has confirmed that that previous assumed worst case truck movement scenarios are still valid for the 2022 noise compliance assessment.
+In order to determine compliance of the facility's operational noise emissions with the required noise limits, 'reasonable' worst case operational scenarios were projected based on truck movement historical data (provided by Stolthaven) and noise levels based upon on-site attended noise measurements undertaken during the period of 11 and 12 December 2024 and previous site visits.